 - It also serves as an indicator of inflation.

 - Financial organizations have a heavy dependency on the term structure of interest rates since it helps in determining rates of lending and savings.

-- Yield curves give an idea over how overpriced or under-priced the debt securities may be.
+- Yield curves give an idea of how overpriced or under-priced the debt securities may be.

-The term structure of interest rates eventually is only a predicted estimation which might not be always accurate but it has hardly ever fallen out of place.
+- The term structure of interest rates eventually is only a predicted estimation that might not always be accurate, but it has hardly ever fallen out of place.

-This has been a guide to Term Structure.
-Here we discuss the top 5 types of term structure along with its theories, advantages, disadvantages, and limitations.
+This has been a guide to what is Term Structure.
+Here, we explain the concept along with risks associated with it, its types, theories, an example, and its benefits.
 Here are the other articles in fixed income that you may like –